stevenwenxu/GER298/_posts/2017-02-19-refugees-cannot-enter.markdown

 After looking it up in the dictionary, I found out that the german sign literally says "do not block the escape route and the escape door".
 How did I interpret that as "Refugees do not enter"!?

-Right before the trip, my GER 212 course was discussing topics regarding refugees, and we were given many articles about them.
+Right before the trip, my GER 212 course was just starting to discuss topics regarding refugees, and we were given many articles about them.
 One article was about language loss and discussed a bunch of German words that mean refugees and some of them are no longer used.

 - der Flüchtling
 - die Flüchtlingin